For appointments with the Children's Pediatric Neurology Practice, see the information below in blue.

 Ask your doctor to fax your information to 404-785-4750.
 Once we receive the referral and/or medical records, we will call you to schedule an appointment.

 2) New Patient Paperwork: We will ask you to fill out information about your child's health before their appointment.
-You may do this by downloading the document or you may fill out this information in our office the day of your appointment.
-If you choose to download the document, please remember to bring your completed paperwork to your appointment.
+You may do this by downloading the documents below or you may fill out this information in our office the day of your appointment.
+If you choose to download the documents here, please remember to bring your completed paperwork to your appointment.

 Call 404-785-4688 or complete our online form to make an appointment.